Do Go On - 360 - Alan Turing & The Enigma

 Dave made that very clear when I said, can I come on your holiday?

-Get your own holiday, he said.
+Get your own holiday, you said.

 And you did.